iionly/tidypics/README.txt

 - Get watermarking fully working (original uploaded image file gets not yet watermarked but only the resized image files),
 - Add option to remove the original uploaded image after resized thumbnail images have been created,
 - Replace PiclensLite slideshow with Galleria slideshow (no flash required, responsive).
-Replace it even more so because PiclensLite does not work on Elgg 1.9 anymore.